gvwilson/sensibleadventures/misc/bear-02.md

 promise," he repeated in a whisper.

 He kept his head bowed as those gathered began to sing, not wanting anyone to see his tears.
-He missed Sergeant Norbu and Kulbinder and his friends in the capital more than he could ever let his sister or anyone else see.
+He missed Sergeant Dorbu and Kulbinder and his friends in the capital more than he could ever let his sister or anyone else see.